deep-symbolic-mathematics/TPSR/README.md

-This work is built on top of other open source projects: including: [End-to-End Symbolic Regression with Transformers (E2E)](https://github.com/facebookresearch/symbolicregression), [Neural Symbolic Regression that scales (NeSymReS)](https://github.com/SymposiumOrganization/NeuralSymbolicRegressionThatScales), [Dyna Gym](https://github.com/SuReLI/dyna-gym), and [transformers](https://github.com/huggingface/transformers).
+This work is built on top of other open source projects, including: [End-to-End Symbolic Regression with Transformers (E2E)](https://github.com/facebookresearch/symbolicregression), [Neural Symbolic Regression that scales (NeSymReS)](https://github.com/SymposiumOrganization/NeuralSymbolicRegressionThatScales), [Dyna Gym](https://github.com/SuReLI/dyna-gym), and [transformers](https://github.com/huggingface/transformers).
 We thank the original contributors of these works for open-sourcing their valuable source codes.

 ## Contact Us
 For any questions or issues, you are welcome to open an issue in this repo, or contact us at parshinshojaee@vt.edu, and mmeidani@andrew.cmu.edu .